 Chef Isabella's formal training began at The Restaurant School in New York, taking classes and cooking his way through some of New York City's finest establishments.
-After honing his skills in the Big Apple, he travelled down the coast to Philadelphia, first as a sous chef for James Beard award winner Douglas Rodriguez at Alma de Cuba, then a host of other Stephen Starr restaurants.
-At El Vez, Chef Isabella learned the true craft of Latin cuisine under the direction of Jose Garces, and as Executive Sous Chef of Marcus Samuelsson's Washington Square, Mike educated himself on the strenuous yet exciting task of opening a fine dining establishment.
+After honing his skills in the Big Apple, he traveled down the coast to Philadelphia, first as a sous chef for James Beard award winner Douglas Rodriguez at Alma de Cuba, then as a host of other Stephen Starr restaurants.
+At El Vez, Chef Isabella learned the true craft of Latin cuisine under the direction of Jose Garces, and as Executive Sous Chef of Marcus Samuelsson's Washington Square he educated himself on the strenuous--yet exciting--task of opening a fine dining establishment.

 While Philadelphia proved to be an incredible learning experience and launching ground, Chef Isabella still needed to find his niche.
-That niche came when he moved to Atlanta and joined Buckhead Life Group's top-notch Greek restaurant, Kyma.
-As Chef de Cuisine of the seafood-inspired menu, Chef Isabella learned the slight flavors and techniques of Greek cooking, as well as immersing himself in the traditions of one of the oldest cuisines in the world.
+He discovered it when he moved to Atlanta and joined Buckhead Life Group's top-notch Greek restaurant, Kyma.
+As Chef de Cuisine of the seafood-inspired menu, Chef Isabella learned the slight flavors and techniques of Greek cooking and immersed himself in the traditions of one of the oldest cuisines in the world.
 While traveling through Greece and parts of the Middle East, Chef Isabella learned the nuances of these cuisines.
 Talking to locals and sifting through the daily markets gave Chef Isabella a chance to truly understand these foods, and helped to form a base for his culinary imagination.